eduardkb/NodeTrainingUdemy/12_NodeWithMongoose/readme.md

 # Node With Mongoose Project

-- this project is just a conversion from previous project from manual written models to the mongoose automated module.
+- this project is a conversion from previous project (NodeWithMongoDB) from manual written models to the mongoose automated module.

 ---